Amorymeltzer/ksp/README.md

 ### Todo

+- Include scansat and recovery in the report (-r)
+- Include stock in `processData`, probably by having another wrapper sub
 - UPDATE:
   - Latest defs and science (`cometSample_` is `short`, `intermediate`, `long`, and `interstellar`)
   - Expansion (`deployedSeismicSensor`, `deployedWeatherReport`, `deployedGooObservation`, `deployedIONCollector`, `ROCScience_*`; in SquadExpansion/Serentiy/Resources/ScienceDefs.cfg)